-The arrival of this year’s holy month of Ramadan (fasting) was highly thought of by the Masjid Darussalam in Cavite City on May 14, 2017 as they held an inspiring occasion entitled, “Istiqbal Ramadan.”
+The arrival of the holy month of Ramadan (fasting) was highly thought of by the Masjid Darussalam in Cavite City (May 2017) as they held an inspiring occasion entitled, “Istiqbal Ramadan.”
 (Welcome Fasting).

 Modesty aside my hubby was one of the speakers in the said event.
 It was a nice afternoon as our hearts were inspired and enlightened by the value and the essence of Ramadan.

 The speakers’ motivation and encouragement to engage with good faith in the coming days of purification had intensified our enthusiasm to experience another joy and another battle against the dominant self that perchance may increase our perception of reality in such moment.

 But how do we welcome the holy days of Ramadan?

 When we expect a visitor, of course we get busy preparing for his arrival.
 We clean the house, prepare the meals, clean up the guest room and look up to other things that would honor our guest.